abdelfattah-lab/SplitReason/README.md

-# SpeculativeReasoner: Learning To Offload Reasoning
+# SplitReason: Learning To Offload Reasoning

+# Note: We are in the process of migrating 'Speculative' to 'Split' to better align with the proposed methodology.

 ![basic-image-describing-one-possible-reasoning-composition](./figs/image.png)